Governance within a multi-academy trust

 I am a parent of children at Summerhill Infants and Academy.
 I have an interest in mental health I’m enthusiastic about embedding emotional wellbeing into daily practice for our children.
 I am particularly interested in the pastoral care programme within the Academy and I hope to support and strengthen this aspect of school life.

-I am the Assistant Principal at Summerhill Academy.
+I am the Vice Principal at Summerhill Academy.
 As part of that role, I support our Pupil Council to ensure that all the children of Summerhill have a voice in how to make our school the best it can be.
 In my role as Pupil Premium lead, I co-ordinate the school’s approach to raising the achievement of disadvantaged pupils who are in receipt of pupil premium funding and others who are vulnerable.

 Charlotte Seavill – Clerk